AbhayARao26/Portfolionaire/README.md

 1. Clone the repository: `git clone https://github.com/your-username/portfolionaire.git`
 2. Navigate to the project directory: `cd portfolionaire`
 3. Install dependencies: `npm install`
-4. Set up your environment variables by creating a `.env` file based on the provided `.env.example`.
+4. Run the command: `node node.js`
+5. Create your database on MongoDB and paste the host link, database name and collection name in the 'node.js' file.
+   In order to make it easy for you, I have copy pasted the content of the database in the file 'data.js' which is directly linked to the page.
+   This is done so that while testing the app, you don't need to create a database and load data onto it.
-5. Run the application: `npm start`
+6. Run the application: `npm start`
-6. Visit `http://localhost:3000` in your browser to access Portfolionaire.
+7. Visit `http://localhost:3000` in your browser to access Portfolionaire.

 ## Usage